Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/cassandra_02_prepare_for_incoming_connections/guide.es-us.md

 ---
 title: Cassandra - Configure your Cassandra instance to accept incoming connections
 excerpt: Find out how to configure your Cassandra instance to accept incoming connections
-updated: 2025-07-04
+updated: 2025-07-07
 ---

 > [!warning]
 >
-> **Important Notice – End of Sales (EOS)**
+> **Important Notice – End of Sale (EOS)**
 >
-> Sales of our Cassandra managed database service will end on 15 september 2025.
+> Sale of our Cassandra managed database service will end on 15 september 2025.
 >
 > Existing services will continue to operate until the end of life on 15 December 2025.
 >